Calling for a mindset shift

 Why?

-Because the word commonly brands you as OLD, a senior citizen, it indicates that end-of-life is nearing, and it classifies you as undesired or unworthy of being an active, creative, or productive contributor to life.
+Because the word “old” seems to conjure up a fading star, it indicates that the end of life is nearing, and it classifies you as undesired or unworthy of being an active, creative, or productive contributor to life.

 Who wants that?
 A mindset shift is needed.